bellenfanttyler/breakpoint/README.md

 ## Usage
 To use this project, follow these steps:

 1. Prepare your dataset: Place your input images in `data/input`.
-These images should represent the environments you want to inpaint objects into.
+These images should represent the environments/scenes you want to inpaint objects into.
 2. Set your prompts: Create a prompts dictionary as shown in `notebooks\demo_notebook_tb_00.ipynb` with your desired prompts and corresponding object classes.
-3. Run the script: Execute dataset_generator.py to start generating the dataset.
+3. Run the script: Execute `dataset_generator.py` to start generating the dataset.
-4. Check the results: The output images and YOLO formatted label text files will be saved in data/output/.
+4. Check the results: The output images and YOLO formatted label text files will be saved in `data/output`.

 ## Notebooks
-The notebooks/ directory contains Jupyter notebooks for demonstration and testing.
+The `notebooks` directory contains Jupyter notebooks for demonstration and testing.
 These notebooks provide examples of how to use the functions in this project.
+The `demo_notebook_tb_00.ipynb` has a full demo on how to generate an image dataset.

 ## License
-The diffusion model weights are licensed under creativeml-openrail-m.
+The diffusion model weights are licensed under creativeml-openrail-m. \
 The code is licensed under CC-BY-NC.

 ## Contact
-For any queries or suggestions, please contact me here on Github.
+For any questions or suggestions, please contact me here on Github.

 ## Citation
+This repository leverages the `runwayml/stable-diffusion-inpainting` repository, models, and model weights.
 ```
     @InProceedings{Rombach_2022_CVPR,
         author    = {Rombach, Robin and Blattmann, Andreas and Lorenz, Dominik and Esser, Patrick and Ommer, Bj\"orn},